-Figure 9: Example flow for Information Reporting Interface
+Figure 11: Example flow for Information Reporting Interface for the RSSI resource of the Connectivity Monitoring Object of the example client (Appendix E).

 Observe

-The LWM2M Server initiates an observation request for changes of Resources within an Object Instance or for a specific Resource within the LWM2M Client.
+The LWM2M Server initiates an observation request for changes of a specific Resource, Resources within an Object Instance or for all the Object Instances of an Object within the LWM2M Client.

 Related parameters for “Observe” logical operation are described in 5.3.2 Write and those parameters are configured by “Write” logical operation.
 This separation enables cache mechanism at intermediate network node (e.g., proxy server), the LWM2M Server, and/or LWM2M Client.